Haley Walters Today’s News-Herald

 Supervisor Steve Moss says he wants to force BLM into action to control burro herd numbers

 Mohave County District Supervisor Steve Moss is proposing hunting licenses to offset the over-abundant burro population in the area.
+A public rangefinder gear test is scheduled, the goal being to raise awareness and network with our immediate community.

 The Bureau of Land Management estimates there are between 1,400 and 1,800 burros in Mohave County, and supervisors said they want to see that number reduced to 817.
 This is still well above BLM’s recommendation of 478 burros for the region.